-5.52 The dissertation or thesis must be written in a language that complies with the Unisa Language Policy, as well as with the accepted standards for the presentation of research and knowledge in the discipline(s) of the candidate.
+- The dissertation or thesis must be written in a language that complies with the Unisa Language Policy, as well as with the accepted standards for the presentation of research and knowledge in the discipline(s) of the candidate.
 It must also comply with the referencing style prescribed for the discipline(s) by the college(s).
 In the case of a dissertation or thesis undertaken within the domain of multi-, inter- or transdisciplinary research, the candidate must comply with the referencing style agreed on with the supervisor.
-The layout must conform to Unisa dissertation or Unisa thesis guidelines published layout as on the website: https://www.unisa.ac.za/sites/corporate/default/Apply-for-admission/Master%27s-&doctoral-degrees/Master%27s-&-doctoral-research-examination-process. supervisor has an advisory role in this regard, but it is the candidate's responsibility to ensure that the dissertation or thesis meets the required standards.

-- 5.53 The Unisa Language Policy provides that postgraduate research candidates are allowed to write their proposals, theses or dissertations in: - the language of the subject in which the proposal, dissertation or thesis is offered.
+The layout must conform to Unisa dissertation or thesis guidelines.
+The supervisor has an advisory role in this regard, but it is the candidate's responsibility to ensure that the dissertation or thesis meets the required standards. - The Unisa Language Policy provides that postgraduate research candidates are allowed to write their proposals, theses or dissertations in: - a) the language of the subject in which the proposal, dissertation or thesis is offered, or - b) any of South Africa's official languages, or - any other language as approved by the relevant College Research and Innovation Postgraduate Committee/College Higher Degrees Committee, provided that there is sufficient supervisory and examination capacity available for the estimated duration of the study.